lapalb/as_blog/_posts/2021-04-18-react-decoding-the-most-used-frontend-framework.md

 ---
 # React

-I have been a religious fanboy on Angular Cinematic universe for long.
-This weekend I decided to go through the react and to understand why so much fuss is created around around React.
+I have been a religious fanboy of Angular Cinematic universe for long.
+This weekend I decided to go through the react and to understand why so much fuss is created around React.
 This blogs will be an introduction to React Framework.

 React was developed by Facebook as a frontend library.
 Unlike Angular, it is not a framework.
-Frameworks offers a very opinionated way of coding.
+Frameworks offers a very opinionated way of coding(And we hate opinions 😉 ).

 To use react, all we need is to import react and react DOM library.